 Immediately after diagnosis, some fracture patients may require:

 In some cases, orthopedic surgery may be necessary to insert metal rods or plates that can hold bone pieces together.
-For example, a surgeon may need to perform an open reduction and internal fixation (ORIF).
+This is referred to as open reduction and internal fixation (ORIF).

 Healing from a fracture